status-im/help.status.im/docs/en/status-communities/how-to-run-a-community-your-quick-start-guide.md

   - navigation
 ---

-# How to run a community: your quick start guide
+# How to run a Status Community: your quick start guide

 !!! note ""
     Currently, you can only create and administer communities using the Status desktop app.</br><p style="text-align: center;">[Download Status desktop :octicons-desktop-download-16:][status-web-download]{ .md-button }